jamesmontemagno/InAppBillingPlugin/README.md

 * Read all parts of the [setup from Xamarin documentation](https://developer.xamarin.com/guides/ios/application_fundamentals/in-app_purchasing/part_1_-_in-app_purchase_basics_and_configuration/), which are great.
 * You must setup an in app purchase and understand what each of them are.
 * Read through the [testing documentation](https://developer.apple.com/library/content/documentation/LanguagesUtilities/Conceptual/iTunesConnectInAppPurchase_Guide/Chapters/TestingInAppPurchases.html#//apple_ref/doc/uid/TP40013727-CH4-SW1)

+You may optionally implement IInAppBillingVerifyPurchase, where I will pass in the receipt, see: https://developer.apple.com/library/content/releasenotes/General/ValidateAppStoreReceipt/Introduction.html#//apple_ref/doc/uid/TP40010573

 ## Android Setup
 It is important to follow these steps for Android: